Deadline and Registration Procedures

 My name is John Smith.
 I have entered Grade 4 Piano and I will be playing Sonatina in F Major, op.
 168, no. 1, 1st movement by Anton Diabelli.

 My name is Idina Menzel.
 I have entered Junior Musical Theatre and I will be singing “My Favourite Things” from The Sound of Music.
 Music by Richard Rodgers, Lyrics by Oscar Hammerstein II.

 - Video editing during a piece is not allowed under any circumstances.
 This will be automatic grounds for disqualification.
 Each piece should be filmed in one continuous take.
 The only editing allowed is the insertion of an introduction, and the editing together of the required pieces to form one document.
-Please do not submit multiple videos – each competitor must submit all of the required pieces within one video entry per discipline.
+Videos may be submitted as either on combine file with all piece or in separate videos.

 - No marks are awarded at Provincial Competitions.
 Adjudicators will award First, Second and Third places as well as Honourable Mentions to other deserving candidates.

 Your video must be made viewable by Public or Unlisted YouTube setting.
 Private YouTube entries will not be accepted.
 YouTube “kid” settings must be turned off.
 Each entry must be via video posted to www.youtube.com.
 You will need to supply us with the link to your performance provided on the entry form.
 For information on posting videos we recommend exploring the Help section found on the YouTube homepage.
 Please note that you must select “Public” or “Unlisted” in the Privacy settings found under the broadcasting and Sharing Options section when uploading your video file to YouTube.
 If you select “Private” your submission will be invalid.
 Please only enter the OMFA Provincial Competition if you are comfortable posting a public or unlisted video on YouTube.
 It is highly recommended that all YouTube videos have the comments section turned off.